sportstalk247/sdk-multiplatform/docs/source/usage/chat_client.md

         }

         //
-        // If using KMPNativeCoroutines framework
+        // If using Async/Await
         //
-        import KMPNativeCoroutinesAsync

         let handle = Task {
             do {
-                let deleteRoomResponse = try await asyncFunction(
+                let deleteRoomResponse = try await chatClient.deleteRoom(
-                    for: chatClient.deleteRoomAsync(
                     chatRoomId: "080001297623242ac002"    // ID of an existing chat room )
-                )
                 // Resolve `deleteRoomResponse` from HERE onwards(ex. update UI displaying the response data)...
             } catch {